 “Uh . . .” said Steve.

 “No,” said Tess.
 “That would be too awkward.”

 Steve caught Tess’s serious look, nodded, and shrugged apologetically.
 He glanced over to Mr. Harrison, who was sitting near his dad at the picnic table, studying the trees with a calm, satisfied look, tuned out of the conversation.
 He then noticed his dad watching him with some of the same surprise that had crossed Tina Harrison’s face.
-They shared a private stare: at length, his dad took a drink of beer, and then nodded with exaggerated seriousness and raised the bottle to Steve in mock salute.
+They held a private, mutual stare: at length, his dad took a drink of beer, then nodded with exaggerated seriousness and raised the bottle in mock salute.